Note that this function is not applied for the Trial stores of Shopify

 2.4 – Apply the custom font to a specific element

-In General > Attribute, put a name in Class.
-For example: custom-font
+In General > choose ATTRIBUTES parameter, put a name in Class.
+For example: custom-font.
+You can see the image below:

 (replace *:not(.fa) in Step 2.3 to .custom-font)